-FIRST DEGREE MURDER ATTORNEY IN PHOENIX, AZ
+FIRST DEGREE MURDER LAWYER IN PHOENIX, AZ

-What is First Degree Murder?
+What Is First Degree Murder?

-Arizona law defines first degree murder as “intending or knowing that the person’s conduct will cause death, the person causes the death of another person, including an unborn child, with premeditation or, as a result of causing the death of another person with premeditation, causes the death of an unborn child.”
-In other words, first degree murder is knowingly killing another person with premeditation.
+Arizona law defines first-degree murder as “intending or knowing that the person’s conduct will cause death, the person causes the death of another person, including an unborn child, with premeditation or, as a result of causing the death of another person with premeditation, causes the death of an unborn child.”
+In other words, first-degree murder is knowingly killing another person with premeditation.

-What Are the Different Types of First Degree Murder?
+What Are the Different Types of First-Degree Murder?

+In Arizona, there are three common types of first-degree murder charges.
 A jury can charge a suspect with one of three types of Arizona murder:

-1. Premeditated Murder
+- Premeditated Murder

-2. Felony Murder
+- Felony Murder

-3. Murder of a Law Enforcement Officer
+- Murder of a Law Enforcement Officer

 Premeditated Murder

 Arizona law defines premeditated murder as actively planning and thinking about killing another person prior to the actual murder.
-Regardless of how much time a suspect spends planning the killing, the act of premeditation is what takes this crime from second to first degree murder.
+Regardless of how much time a suspect spends planning the killing, the act of premeditation is what takes this crime from second to first-degree murder.
 Additionally, a suspect doesn’t need to think about their decision to kill for a long time to fall into the premeditation category.

 Felony Murder